 Compared to men, women have a lower testosterone level with higher levels of body fat.
 As a woman, you need fat for a healthy menstrual cycle.

 Furthermore, testosterone helps to increase bulging leg muscles, and for this reason, men naturally get bigger legs from cycling.
-A woman resistance or strength training gains fibers, but not that much as men.
+For women, resistance training or strength training can help muscle building, but not as much as men.

 Different body types

-You can fall into three categories Endomorphs, Mesomorph, and Ectomorph.
+You can fall into three categories of body composition, Endomorphs, Mesomorph, and Ectomorph.

 If you are an endomorph, you may find it difficult to lose fat, and the likeliness of developing muscle mass is not that high.
-Biking for short to hard intervals will help you shed extra fat and build legs.
+Biking for short to hard intervals will help you shed extra fat and build leg muscle.

 Ectomorph has a lean and tall figure and can gain muscle doing strength training, but with a slower rate.
 If you fall into this category, you benefit when becoming an endurance cyclist as you have less body weight to carry and helps strengthen legs.